why-aditi/Chat-Summarization/README.md

-# Concisio - Chat Summarization and Insights Platform
+# ChatInsight - Chat Summarization and Insights Platform

 A powerful platform that combines a FastAPI backend with a Streamlit frontend to process chat data, generate summaries, and provide real-time insights using Google's Gemini API.